EthicApp-Development/ethicapp-main/README.md

 #### 3.2.1.
 Native

-Once your Postgres server is up and running (with the appropriate data) on the default port, execute the `start` Node task with `npm run-script start` for starting the web server.
+Once your Postgres server is up and running with the appropriate data (which is up to you) on the default port `5432`, execute the `start` Node task with `npm run-script start` for starting the web server, at the `ethicapp-node` directory.

 #### 3.2.2.
 Virtualized